-BHV-1600 is a selective MoDE designed to remove circulating agonistic antibodies of all isotypes and subclasses directed against myocardial beta-1 adrenergic receptor (" β -1 AR") through hepatic ASGPR binding and hepatocellular degradation.
-This molecule was created using a peptide that mimics the antigenic epitope common to most patients with autoantibodies directed to β -1 AR.
+BHV-1600 is a selective MoDE designed to remove circulating agonistic antibodies of all isotypes and subclasses directed against myocardial beta-1 adrenergic receptor (" $\beta$ -1 AR") through hepatic ASGPR binding and hepatocellular degradation.
+This molecule was created using a peptide that mimics the antigenic epitope common to most patients with autoantibodies directed to $\beta$ -1 AR.
 This peptide mimics the native sequence such that circulating antibodies are efficiently trapped and subsequently removed by hepatic endocytosis through the ASGPR receptor.
-As these agonistic antibodies will be markedly depleted, the rapid cessation of inappropriate agonism of the myocardial β -1 AR receptors should result in rapid reversal of symptoms, as precedented with plasmapheresis.

 We are developing BHV-1600 for the treatment of dilated cardiomyopathy.
 Dilated cardiomyopathy is a condition where the cardiac muscle contracts less effectively, the chambers of the heart are enlarged and thinning of cardiac walls results.
 This can lead to cardiac valvular incompetency, arrhythmias, thrombosis, and heart failure.
-We expect to initiate Phase 1 studies of BHV-1600 in the second half of 2024.
+We expect to initiate Phase 1 studies of BHV-1600 in the fourth quarter of 2024.
 We are evaluating and have not yet finalized potential clinical trial designs, including size and primary and secondary endpoints.